OniWarrior/Hello_World_In_Kotlin/README.md

 Describe any challenges encountered while building the app.

-The challenge to building the app was that I wasn't the Kotlin language.
+The challenge to building the app wasn't the Kotlin language.
 I never developed in Kotlin but it was pretty easy to pick up.
 The issue was Android Studio.
 I wasn't familiar with the IDE so it took me quite a bit of time to get familiar with it to do the necessary work.